 Get immersed in our community through a service project at Greenville's mission church to the homeless.
 Evening activities may include a Reedy River concert, a Greenville Drive baseball game or an exploration of Greenville's vibrant downtown area.
 Get a full schedule for the service trip.

 Faculty members on the 2017 trip: David Fink, Religion Department

 Water Sports in Charleston ($545.00 with 12 SPOTS REMAINING)

 Explore the coastline of one of the most historic towns in South Carolina.
 You'll get a chance to parasail, jet ski, and wakeboard in and around the Atlantic Ocean and Intercoastal Waterway.
 On the second day you'll sea kayak to Capers Island, one of Charleston's undeveloped barrier islands.
 Get a full schedule for the Charleston trip.

-Nantahala river rafting and Zipline course (10 spots available)
+Nantahala river rafting and Zipline course ($475.00 with 34 SPOTS REMAINING)

 Discover the Blue Ridge Mountains—200 feet from the ground.
 Take a 3 1/2-hour zipline tour with Navitat Canopy Adventures for a breathtaking view of North Carolina's mountain scenery.
 The trip includes whitewater rafting on the Nantahala River.
 Get a full schedule for the Nantahala trip.

-Faculty members on the 2015 trip: George Lipscomb, Education Department and Greg Springsteen, Chemistry Department.
+Faculty members on the 2017 trip: Brian Goess and Greg Springsteen, Chemistry Department

 Take a two-day backpacking adventure through Linville Gorge in the rugged Appalachian Mountains.
 See the natural beauty of the scenery, take in the wildlife, and get your walking legs under you before you begin your new adventure at Furman.
 Get a full schedule for the backpacking trip.